huggingface/tokenizers/bindings/python/README.md

   you subclass.
 - `decoders`, `processors`, and the `implementations` helpers (`BertWordPieceTokenizer`, …) are gone.

-- The wheel is abi3 (one binary for CPython 3.10–3.14); free-threaded interpreters (3.14t) are not supported yet.
-Multi-threaded encode does not need them — the GIL is released.
+Still here: `async_encode`/`async_encode_batch` (awaitable, run in a worker thread — encode releases the GIL, so a tokio runtime is no longer needed), parity-aware BPE training, and free-threaded Python — default wheels are abi3 (one binary for CPython 3.10–3.14), and 3.14t gets its own non-abi3 wheels (`maturin build --no-default-features`).

 ## Build and use locally